Anecdotal evidence: Legal

-In the legal sphere, anecdotal evidence, if it passes certain legal requirements and is admitted as testimony, is a common form of evidence used in a court of law.
+In the legal sphere, anecdotal evidence, if it meets certain legal requirements and is admitted as testimony, is a common form of evidence in court.
 In many cases, anecdotal evidence is the only evidence presented at trial.

-The legal rigors applied to testimony for it to be considered evidence is that it must be given under oath, that the person is only testifying to their own words and actions, and that someone intentionally lying under oath is subject to perjury.
-However, these rigors do not make testimony in a court of law equal to scientific evidence as there are far less legal rigors.
-Testimony about another person's experiences or words is called hearsay and is usually not admissible, though there are certain exceptions.
-However, any hearsay that is not objected to or thrown out by a judge is considered evidence for a jury.
-This means that trials contain a considerable amount of anecdotal evidence, which is considered as relevant evidence by a jury.
+For testimony to be considered evidence, it must be given under oath, where the individual swears they will only testify to their own words and actions.
+Someone intentionally lying under oath is subject to perjury.
+However, these legal rigors do not make testimony in a court of law equal to scientific evidence.
+Testimony about another person's experiences or words is termed hearsay and is usually not admissible.
+However, hearsay that is not objected to by a judge is considered evidence for a jury.
+This means trials contain a considerable amount of anecdotal evidence that juries find relevant.
 Eyewitness testimony, a type of anecdotal evidence, is considered the most compelling form of evidence by a jury.